George W. Kuhn Retention and Treatment Basin: History

-In 1958, the Associated Press reported that, according to state Health Department, in southeast Oakland County, "black septic sewage boils up out of the catch basin and manhole openings after a heavy rain, threatening disease outbreaks."
+In 1958, the Associated Press reported that, according to the state Health Department, in southeast Oakland County, "black septic sewage boils up out of the catch basin and manhole openings after a heavy rain, threatening disease outbreaks."
 The state health commissioner said that year that he was concerned about the health consequences of basement flooding, and that "lack of adequate facilities for sewage treatment results in frequent, almost daily, discharges of untreated sewage into the Red Run and then into the Clinton River...
 The situation is intolerable."

 The initial phase of the project, the Twelve Towns Drain, was planned in the 1950s and constructed in 1962 and 1963.
 A groundbreaking ceremony for the $40 million project ($430 million in 2025 dollars) took place at the corner of Twelve Mile Road and Stephenson Highway on March 3, 1962.

 In the 1970s and 1990s, storage capacity of the system was increased.
 But during the heaviest rain events, the system was inadequate at preventing raw sewage outflows to the Red Run.
 In 1994 and 1995, beaches on Lake St. Clair were closed due to bacteria.
 Facing $1 billion in potential pollution fines, Oakland County planned the $144 million ($268.8 in 2025 dollars) Kuhn Basin project, to be paid for by the fourteen communities served by the Twelve Towns Drain.

 In October 2001, construction on the Kuhn Basin began.
 It was named after former Oakland County Drain Commissioner George W. Kuhn.
 The project was completed in 2005.